Skip to main content

 • Photos: real job photos, a switchboard you upgraded, downlights you installed, an EV charger on a garage wall, your van and your team, not stock images

 • Licence: put your electrical licence number in the description.
-In NSW and most states it is a legal requirement to display it, and it builds trust
+It is a legal requirement to display it, and it builds trust

 • Service area: the suburbs you genuinely cover